Ferguson effect

-The Ferguson effect is an increase in violent crime rates in a community caused by reduced proactive policing due to the community's distrust and hostility towards police.
-The Ferguson effect was first proposed after police saw an increase in violence following the 2014 shooting of Michael Brown in Ferguson, Missouri.
-The term was coined by Doyle Sam Dotson III, the chief of the St. Louis police, to account for an increased murder rate in some U.S. cities following the Ferguson unrest.
-Whether the Ferguson effect really exists is subject of discussions with many published studies reporting contradicting findings concerning whether there is a change in crime rates, number of 911 calls, homicides, and proactive policing.
-Furthermore, the effect and influence of the portrayal of police brutality in the media is also contested.
+The Ferguson effect is the theory that an increase in violent crime rates in a community is caused by reduced proactive policing due to the community's distrust and hostility towards police.
+The term was coined in November 2014 by Doyle Sam Dotson III, the chief of the St. Louis police, who attributed a local uptick in crime to officer fatigue from months of policing the Ferguson unrest that followed the 2014 shooting of Michael Brown in Ferguson, Missouri, saying "the criminal element is feeling empowered".
+It was popularized by Heather Mac Donald in a May 2015 op-ed in The Wall Street Journal that attributed rising violent crime in some U.S. cities to police pulling back amid "agitation" against law enforcement.
+The existence of the Ferguson effect is disputed.
+Many published studies report contradictory findings concerning whether there is a change in crime rates, number of 911 calls, homicides, and proactive policing.
+Furthermore, the effect and influence of the portrayal of police brutality in the media are also contested.